Disco ball: Records

 English rock band Pink Floyd used a glitter ball on their A Momentary Lapse of Reason Tour of 1987 and The Division Bell Tour of 1994.
 The glitter ball used on the former was somewhat larger than normal but nowhere near as large as the glitter ball used on the 1994 tour.
-This particular glitter ball is one of the largest in the world: 4.90 metres in diameter, it rises to a height of 21.3 metres before opening to a width of 7.3 metres, revealing a 12 kilowatt Phoebus HMI lamp.
+This particular glitter ball is one of the largest in the world: 4.90 metres in diameter, it rises to a height of 213 metres before opening to a width of 7.3 metres, revealing a 12 kilowatt Phoebus HMI lamp.
 Both can be seen on the video of each tour, Delicate Sound of Thunder and Pulse, during the song "Comfortably Numb".

-American singer-singwriter Madonna has used glitter balls in several of her tours.
-During The Girlie Show in 1993, she descended while sitting on one before performing "Express Yourself", and later in 2006, she used a 2-ton glitter ball that was embellished by 2 million dollars' worth of Swarovski crystals, which used an hydraulic system to open like flower petals for her entrance during her Confessions Tour.
+American singer-songwriter Madonna has used glitter balls in several of her tours.
+During The Girlie Show in 1993, she descended while sitting on one before performing "Express Yourself", and later in 2006, she used a 2-ton glitter ball that was embellished by 2 million dollars' worth of Swarovski crystals, which used a hydraulic system to open like flower petals for her entrance during her Confessions Tour.